 Machinery Assessment Information

-There are 2 types of assessments involved when qualifying for your earthmoving machinery ticket (bobcat, excavator, etc.) – theory-based and practical.
+There are two types of assessments involved when qualifying for your earthmoving machinery ticket (bobcat, excavator, etc.) — theory-based assessments and practical assessments.

-Whether you’re based on the Gold Coast or in Brisbane, our earthmoving machinery training courses are nationally accredited with flexible training dates and plans to suit your lifestyle.
+Whether you’re based on the Gold Coast or in Brisbane, our earthmoving machinery training courses, including bobcat and excavator training courses, are nationally accredited and offer flexible training dates and plans to suit your lifestyle.